Open-EO/openeo-python-client/docs/installation.rst

 * a) There are unofficial Python wheels for Geopandas, Fiona and GDAL, but as the name says these have no official support, so they are not recommended for production.

 * b) If you are comfortable with Linux you can install your development setup in WSL, the Windows Subsystem for Linux.
-This might be an option if you don't have a dual boot and don't want a full virtual machine.

-The instructions for Linux should work in WSL.
-(At the time of writing, 11/Oct/2022, checked with WSL Ubuntu 22.04 LTS)
+The instructions for Linux should work in WSL in the most common distros.

 * c) Dockerize it.